Saturday, August 18, 2007

 Called the Mass of the Ages, the Most Beautiful Thing This Side of Heaven, the Tridentine Latin Mass, the Usus Antiquor, and most recently, the Extraordinary Form of the Roman Rite, this Mass truly is one of the most beautiful forms of worship for the Catholic Church.

 This post is a means to provide links to some of my many posts on this topic.
 Since the Traditional Mass is at the very heart of living a traditional Catholic life, nearly all of my posts will touch on this topic.
-I encourage you to browse by the tag of Traditional Latin Mass in addition to visiting these posts linked below.
+Please browse by the tag of Traditional Latin Mass in addition to visiting these posts linked below.

 What is the Tridentine (Traditional) Latin Mass?